EastOver Press is an independent literary press with an online journal named Cutleaf.

 We are excited to promote writing that speaks to our commonalities and our differences.

-Walter is a writer and physician in Massachusetts.
-His collection of essays, What Cannot Be Undone, won the 2021 River Teeth Prize for Nonfiction and was published by University of New Mexico Press in 2022.
+Walter M. Robinson is a writer and physician in Massachusetts.
+His collection of essays, What Cannot Be Undone, won the 2020 River Teeth Prize for Nonfiction and was published by University of New Mexico Press in 2022.
 His recent or forthcoming essays appear in wildness, Ruminate, Months To Years, The Sun, The Literary Review, and Harvard Review.

 If you’d like to get in touch with us, send us an email and we’ll get back to you as quickly as we can.